When To Start With Spectral Analysis

 supports subtle hormonal shifts that begin mid-30s

-For many, this is the turning point where radiance becomes non-negotiable.
+For many, this is the turning point where Radiance becomes non-negotiable.

 At the same time, this is the age group that experiences the first signs of serious health issues that can distort their Root Colors.